Sentencing Memorandum in Federal Criminal Cases

 The sentencing memorandum is also an opportunity for the federal criminal lawyer to challenge incorrect claims made by the prosecutor.
 For more information, see Federal Rules of Criminal Procedure Rule 32 – Sentencing and Judgment.

-In order to give readers some important information about a sentencing memorandum, our federal criminal defense lawyers are providing an overview below.
+In order to give readers some important information about a sentencing memorandum and sentencing hearing, our federal criminal defense lawyers are providing an overview below.

 The Presentence Report by Probation Department